jronallo/jronallo.github.com/source/_posts/2013-01-13-common-crawl-url-index.markdown

 <http://gopher.lib.ncsu.edu> no longer seems to exist, so I don't know where they got that page.

-You can see the scripts I used for this output in [this gist](https://gist.github.com/4527250).
+You can see the Ruby scripts I used for this output in [this gist](https://gist.github.com/4527250).

 ## What can libraries and archives do with this?

-I've written before about how YKK
+First, we need to figure out how to get our content crawled by the Common Crawl.

+Once more cultural heritage content is a part of the index, then there are all sorts of things we can begin to do.